-All varieties of Sprite are loaded and displayed so long as the OS understands them.
-For example, RISC OS 5 will be unable to load the alpha-blended and CMYK format Sprites native to RISC OS Select.
+All varieties of Sprite are loaded and displayed, if the host OS understands them.
+For example, RISC OS 5 may be unable to load the alpha-blended and CMYK format Sprites native to RISC OS Select.

-16 millon colour format Sprites are checked for alpha channel data and rendered with transparency if found.
+PrivateEye treats any alpha channel data in 16 millon colour format Sprites as transparency information.
 The alpha data is expected to reside in the top byte of each 32-bit pixel.
-This is the same format used by Tinct, Composition and Variations but different to the format used by RISC OS Select which stores the alpha in the mask data.
+This is the same format used by Tinct, Composition and Variations but different to the format used by RISC OS Select which instead stores the alpha channel in the mask data portion of the Sprite.

-Multiple Sprite files will only show the first Sprite in the file.
+Sprite files containing multiple sprites will only show the first Sprite in the file.